awneet23/ChromeHackathon/README.md

 3. Pin the extension to your toolbar for easy access

 **Note:** No API keys required!
 The extension uses Google Gemini Nano which runs locally in your browser.

-## How to Use

-1. Join a Google Meet call
-2. Click the toggle button in the middle-right corner to open the sidebar
-3. Click the "Start" button (play icon) in the sidebar
-4. Enable Google Meet captions by pressing the "C" key - this captures all participants
-5. Start talking or let others speak
-6. Watch as information cards appear automatically for mentioned topics
-7. Click "Read more" on any card to see full details
-8. Use the chatbox at the bottom to ask questions

-The extension processes speech in 15-second batches and generates cards for important keywords it detects.

-## Example Usage

-**Scenario 1: Technical Discussion**
-- Someone mentions "Docker containerization"
-- Extension detects "Docker" as a keyword
-- Generates a card explaining Docker with key points and resources
-- Card appears in the sidebar within 2-3 seconds

-**Scenario 2: Using the Chatbox**
-- You type "What is Kubernetes?"
-- AI responds with a comprehensive explanation
-- If Kubernetes was mentioned in the meeting, response includes that context

-**Scenario 3: Multilingual Meeting**
-- Participant says "हमें Docker install करना है" (We need to install Docker)
-- Extension detects Hindi, extracts "Docker"
-- Generates card in English with Docker information

-## Architecture

-The extension has three main components:

-**Content Script** (`content_script.js`)
-- Injects the sidebar UI into Google Meet pages
-- Captures speech using Web Speech API and Google Meet captions
-- Displays information cards and handles user interactions
-- Manages the chatbox interface

-**Background Service Worker** (`background.js`)
-- Processes transcripts and extracts keywords using Chrome Prompt API
-- Generates detailed information cards using local Gemini Nano model
-- Handles chatbox questions with context awareness
-- Manages communication between components

-**Popup** (`popup.html`, `popup.js`)
-- Extension control panel
-- Shows recording status and session stats
-- Provides Start/Stop/Clear controls

 ## AI Integration